 Once I am enrolled, can I remain in the program if I move to another state?

 No. You must be, and remain, a Minnesota resident throughout your enrollment in FAIM and purchase of the chosen asset.

 Do I have to pay taxes on FAIM money?

 No. Your deposits to the FAIM (IDA) account must be made from earned income which was already taxed.
-The funds used to match your FAIM savings is grant money which is held in a separate escrow account.
+The funds used to match your FAIM savings is grant money which is held in a separate escrow account by the grant administrator.
 The matched payout completed for your chosen asset is made payable (and sent) to a third-party vendor.
 Thus, the FAIM saver is not responsible to claim the match as income or be taxed on those dollars.